Canadianlic

 But just because you’re self-employed doesn’t mean you are unprotected.

-The numbers don’t lie: 74.7% of self-employed Canadians now do not have disability insurance.
+The numbers don’t lie: 74.7% of self-employed Canadians now do not have Disability Insurance.
 The risks are high.
-But it is easy, cheap and ready.
+Coverage can be accessible and customizable to different budgets and professions.

 You have already put your time into your skills, your business and your future.
 It’s time to go out and invest in the one thing that shields all of it — your capacity to earn.